Flatter, faster: scaling momentum for optimal speedup of SGD: Abstract

 \section{Abstract}

 Commonly used optimization algorithms often show a trade-off between good generalization and fast training times.
 For instance, stochastic gradient descent (SGD) tends to have good generalization; however, adaptive gradient methods have superior training times.
 Momentum can help accelerate training with SGD, but so far there has been no principled way to select the momentum hyperparameter.
-Here we study implicit bias arising from the interplay between SGD with label noise and momentum in the training of overparametrized neural networks.
+Here we study training dynamics arising from the interplay between SGD with label noise and momentum in the training of overparametrized neural networks.
 We find that scaling the momentum hyperparameter $1-\beta$ with the learning rate to the power of $2/3$ maximally accelerates training, without sacrificing generalization.
 To analytically derive this result we develop an architecture-independent framework, where the main assumption is the existence of a degenerate manifold of global minimizers, as is natural in overparametrized models.
 Training dynamics display the emergence of two characteristic timescales that are well-separated for generic values of the hyperparameters.
 The maximum acceleration of training is reached when these two timescales meet, which in turn determines the scaling limit we propose.
-We perform experiments, including matrix sensing and ResNet on CIFAR10, which provide evidence for the robustness of these results.
+We confirm our scaling rule for synthetic regression problems (matrix sensing and teacher-student paradigm) and classification for realistic datasets (ResNet-18 on CIFAR10, 6-layer MLP on FashionMNIST), suggesting the robustness of our scaling rule to variations in architectures and datasets.